WellnessLab/trackers_api/README.md

 ```
 DeviceProfile profile = new DeviceProfile("B8:F4:EF:2B:31:FA");
 ```
-Then define a `ScanCallback` that will handle the device when the Bluetooth scanner found it.
+Then, define a `ScanCallback` that will take care the device when the Bluetooth scanner found it.
 ```
 final ScanCallback scanCallback = new ScanCallback(){
         @Override